AntonioEmmanuele/DTC-Decision-Tree-in-C-lang/README.md

                      equal to the ones of the classified output.
 - `target_column`: Column of the dataset mantaining the classification results.
 - `output_test_vec`: Name,-- i.e. the path--, of the output header file containing the test vectors and classification results.

+## C-lib Compilation Flags
+Here are reported the compilation flags of the implemented functionalities.
+Not tested ones, are not reported as they are not meant to be used.
+- `USE_FLOAT`: If use float is set to 1 then the library used float for the feature representation.
+Otherwise double is used.

 ## C-lib Functions (tree_visit.c)